tommythorsen/webpayments-demo/proposals/Apps and Workers.md

 Given all of the limitations above, how can we realistically match our Service Workers to the right Payment Apps?
 Since we cannot rely on the scopes or paths of either the Payment Apps or the Service Workers, it does not seem possible to deduce these relationships by statically looking at already installed apps and workers.
 The only chance we have to establish these relationships is at installation time.
 The proposal below suggests looking at the current [application context](https://w3c.github.io/manifest/#dfn-application-context) while installing a payment-enabled Service Worker, and storing an identifier for the Payment App in the Service Worker for later lookup.
 I propose that the identifier for the Payment App should be the url of the Web App Manifest file, as this is the only guaranteed unique property of a Web App.

-The following pseudo code currently uses some of the concepts that are in the specification, but does not actually make a lot of sense for the new way of thinking about Payment Apps as Web Apps.
+The following algorithms currently uses some of the concepts that are in the specification, but does not actually make a lot of sense for the new way of thinking about Payment Apps as Web Apps.
 The `PaymentAppManifest` interface is an example of something that should be replaced with something new, or at least renamed.
-Please try to not get too hung up about these minor details, when reviewing the pseudo code below.
+Please try to not get too hung up about these minor details, when reviewing the algorithms below.
 The general approach should still work, even if we rearrange the Payment Apps spec a bit.

-### Pseudo code that is run on Service Worker installation
+### Algorithm that is run on Service Worker installation

-This code should be run by the Browser while installing the Payment Service worker.
+This algorithm should be run by the Browser while installing the Payment Service worker.
 The implementation of `PaymentAppManager.setManifest()` (or equivalent function, in case this is replaced by something else) would be a good place to do this.

 1. Let `paymentAppManifest` be the `PaymentAppManifest` instance that is currently being registered.
 1. If the [top-level browsing context](https://w3c.github.io/manifest/#dfn-top-level-browsing-context) does not have a manifest applied to it, throw some error and terminate these steps.